pyOCD Debugger

 system-resources:

 Contains a list of memory regions that pyOCD uses to build the device memory map.
-If no memory regions are provided, pyOCD will fall back to a default Cortex-M memory map.
+A default Cortex-M memory map is used

 system-resources: |